 Fast forward to 2012 when Paul and his two lifelong friends Mike Condon and Jim Cagle decided to open a brewery in Illinois.
 The three friends set out to develop great tasting session beer with the intention that these lower alcohol ales can be enjoyed all day with family and friends.
 Noon Whistle officially opened its doors in 2014 with the original production facility and tasting room in Lombard, IL.
 Before long, the guys branched out beyond only producing styles with lower ABV to include hazy, hoppy, sours and everything in between.

-In 2020, Noon Whistle expanded the original Lombard location to increase space for the tasting room, add an in-house kitchen and a dedicated banquet space.
+In 2020, Noon Whistle expanded the original Lombard location to increase space for the tasting room, and add an in-house kitchen and a dedicated private events space.
 With the opening of our second location in Naperville that same year, Noon Whistle has moved production of our flagship beers to the larger facility leaving Lombard as our dedicated facility for producing innovative and wild/funky beer.
-Every day the team is looking to make something new, better and maybe never done before, while still producing the popular beers you know like the Gummy Series, Cozmo, Bruski, Hop Prism Blue, Leisel Weapon, and Smack Series.
+Every day the team is looking to make something new, better, and maybe never done before, while still producing the popular beers you know like the Gummy Series, Cozmo, Bruski, Hop Prism Blue, Leisel Weapon, and Smack Series.

 Where are we now?

-Since the expansion we have moved majority of our brewing to Naperville, while we do still brew at Lombard, it is reserved for smaller batches.
+Since the expansion we have moved the majority of our brewing to Naperville, while we do still brew at Lombard, it is reserved for smaller batches.
 Upon growing internally, we have grown in the market as well.
-We now distribute in all of Illinois, Wisconsin, and Minnesota.
+We now distribute in all of Illinois, and Wisconsin.
 As the craft beer world continues to evolve, so do we; today we strive to brew a sustainable balance between sessionable and unsessionable beers.
-Our core brands we keep lower ABV while some of our newer batches take on a higher ABV.
+Our core brands keep a lower ABV while some of our newer batches take on a higher ABV.
 Now that we are a bigger brewery we have the time and resources to take on more experimental styles while still brewing the beers you know and love.
 This is why we love to brew, we believe there is a beer for every occasion.

 Paul always knew his real passion was brewing beer …